Step-by-Step Guide: How to Get a Government Funded Medical Alarm Pendant

 ProgramPays for Alarm DevicePays for MonitoringWho It Helps

-Support at Home / CHSPYes (device)Maybe (depends on plan)Older Australians with basic home support needs
+Support at Home / CHSPYes (device)Maybe (depends on plan)Older Australians needing basic home support

-AT-HM (Assistive Tech)Yes (device)No (but monitoring may be funded through overall support plan)Seniors approved under Support at Home
+AT-HM (Assistive Tech)Yes (device)No (monitoring may be funded through overall support plan)Parents approved under Support at Home

 NDISYes (if in plan)Yes (if in plan)Under-65s with significant disability